- What We Do

 According to our PPC team, the two most frequently asked questions they receive from clients about pay per click are:

-Fortunately, we can make things easier than a freshman girl at a frat party for you by answering both of these questions with one answer:
+Fortunately, we can make things easier for you by answering both of these questions with one answer:

 Geo-qualified PPC campaigns.